 So if SIBO is an underlying cause of IBS, leaky gut, and autoimmune disease, what is the underlying cause of this bacterial overgrowth?

 Diet certainly affects the balance of bacteria in our bodies.
-But one of our internal functions must go haywire in order for our bacteria to enter the small intestines and become trapped there.
+But one of our internal functions must go haywire in order for our bacteria to enter the small intestines and become stuck there.

 Contrary to what some may think, the migration of bacteria from the colon doesn’t just happen.
 The small intestine is its own organ with a front and back door–completely separate chambers from the large intestine.
-Which means the problem must occur earlier on in the digestive process.
+Which means (unless their is an issue with said backdoor, the ileocecal valve) the problem must occur earlier on in the digestive process.

 On the front end, the main culprit to explore is low stomach acid, usually a result of popping one too many Peptos, Prevacids or other Proton Pump Inhibitors in one’s lifetime.

 Though certain drug companies have tried to convince you otherwise, your stomach acid is very necessary for maintaining gut health, preventing food poisoning, and generally, making sure that outside bacteria get killed before making their way into the small intestine.

 But even if some unwanted bacteria get through that initial hurdle, our migrating motor complex (MMC) should ensure that it gets pushed down and out.
 This internal function also protects against back flow from the large intestine.

 Which is why Dr. Allison Siebecker, who’s arguably one of the world’s leading experts on SIBO, believes that the root cause of SIBO centers around the malfunction of the MMC.
 The question, as she puts it, is why aren’t the bacteria being removed, not why are they there.